 JANIM, Jen Gallagher, (the Steel City Bellydancer) is a professional performer, instructor, and Director of the Pittsburgh Bellydance Academy.

 Janim has dedicated herself to the study of Middle Eastern Dance, its traditions, nuances and deeper meaning and expression through performance, instruction, and continuing education in order to give her students the best possible experience in class.
 Her love of the dance can be seen in her dynamic performances and within her thoughtful instruction of her students in both workshops and classes where she presents the fundamentals of bellydance as well as the nuances of zilling and veil work.
 Join her to discover the love of the dance!

 As an experienced, personable, and respected performer and instructor, “Janim infuses classical styles with individual grace and charm, expressing the essential feminine in dance,”- Angele Ellis, Pittsburgh PA.
 Her understanding of dance movement and technique and her training in Egyptian, Lebanese, and Turkish Oriental styles as well as American Cabaret lends spirit, spontaneity, and heart to her dancing, captivating audiences where ever she performs.
 To round out her dance education and to infuse a special twist, she currently studies ballet, hip hop, and samba.

 Jen is the director and founder of Troupe Faraatha which can be found performing around the city!
 Jen also organizes events in town.
-In 2016, join her for the 6th annual Belly-Off competition as part of the Pittsburgh Bellydance Festival!
-When not performing, organizing, or instructing, Jen is a landscape architect and graphic designer.
+Join her for the annual Pittsburgh Bellydance Festival!
+When not performing, organizing, or instructing, Jen is a landscape architect and partner at Studio for Spatial Practice.